-Approximately \$11.8 million of the increase in selling and administrative expenses relates to the integration of Portec Rail.
-Exclusive of the impact of Portec Rail, selling and administrative expenses in the 2011 period increased due primarily to higher travel and salary expenses.
+Approximately \$16.3 million of the increase in selling and administrative expenses relates to Portec Rail.
+Additionally, the Company incurred approximately \$1.0 million in integration costs during the 2011 period.
+Exclusive of the impact of Portec Rail, selling and administrative expenses in the 2011 period increased due primarily to higher travel and salary expenses and testing expenses for material scientists and prestressed concrete experts associated with the UPRR product warranty claim.
 The increase in amortization expense resulted from our acquisitions of Portec Rail and Interlocking Deck Systems International, LLC.
+Also resulting from our acquisition of Portec Rail was our recognition of transactional foreign exchange gains.

 Included in net income for the current period is our 45% share of the income from our equity investment in the JV, which is reported as "Equity in (Income)/Loss of Nonconsolidated Investment."
-As the JV had not yet commenced significant revenue-generating activities, we recorded our share of its start-up related expenses as of June 30, 2010.
-The effective income tax rate in the first six months of 2011 was 30.5% compared to 35.7% in the prior year period.
-The decrease was primarily due to lower statutory tax rates related to the foreign operations acquired in the Portec Rail business combination and the release of \$0.1 million of reserves for uncertain tax positions due to the expiration of the statute of limitations.
+As the JV had not yet commenced significant revenue-generating activities, we recorded our share of its start-up related expenses as of September 30, 2010.
+Also included in 2011, was an increase in the amount recognized from the deferred gain related to a revision in the remaining term of the operating lease associated with our Langfield, TX sale-leaseback transaction.

+The effective income tax rate in the first nine months of 2011 was 31.2% compared to 35.6% in the prior year period.
+The decrease was primarily due to lower statutory tax rates related to the foreign operations acquired in the Portec Rail business combination, the release of \$0.1 million of reserves for uncertain tax positions due to the expiration of the statute of limitations and the receipt of \$0.5 million in certain state income tax refunds not previously recognized.